-4 Exportation of goods mentioned in Schedule 1 (asbestos)
+4 Exportation of asbestos or certain goods containing asbestos

-- (1) The exportation from Australia of asbestos, or goods mentioned in Part 1 of Schedule 1 that contain asbestos, is prohibited unless: - (a) the asbestos is, or goods are, hazardous waste as defined in section 4 of the Hazardous Waste (Regulation of Exports and Imports) Act 1989; or - (b) an authority of a State or Territory provides a confirmation in accordance with subregulation (3); or
+- (1) The exportation from Australia of asbestos, or goods mentioned in Schedule 1 that contain asbestos, is prohibited unless: - (a) the asbestos is, or goods are, hazardous waste as defined in section 4 of the Hazardous Waste (Regulation of Exports and Imports) Act 1989; or - (b) for the exportation: - (i) a confirmation from an authority of a State or Territory is in force stating that the asbestos is, or goods are, for research, analysis or display; and - (ii) a copy of the confirmation is produced to a Collector if the Collector requests; or - (c) for the exportation: - (i) a permission is in force under subregulation (3); and - (ii) a copy of the permission is produced to a Collector if the Collector requests; or - (d) the exportation is of raw materials that contain naturally occurring traces of asbestos. - (2) However, subregulation (1) does not prohibit exportation from Australia of goods, containing asbestos, that are incorporated into other goods in a way that does not constitute a risk to users until the asbestos in the goods is disturbed. - (3) For the purposes of paragraph (1)(c), the Work Health and Safety Minister, or a person authorised by that Minister, may in writing grant permission for the exportation of asbestos or goods containing asbestos. - (4) A permission under subregulation (3) may be granted subject to conditions or requirements to be complied with by a person either before or after the exportation.

-- (c) the Safety, Rehabilitation and Compensation Commission confirms that it has granted an exemption under the Occupational Health and Safety (Commonwealth Employment) (National Standards) Regulations 1994 for the use of the asbestos or goods; or - (d) the Seafarers Safety, Rehabilitation and Compensation Authority confirms that it has granted an exemption under the Occupational Health and Safety (Maritime Industry) (National Standards) Regulations 2003 for the use of the asbestos or goods; or - (e) the Minister administering the Occupational Health and Safety (Commonwealth Employment) Act 1991 or a person authorised by that Minister confirms that he or she has granted permission to export the asbestos or goods; or - (f) the goods are raw materials that contain naturally occurring traces of asbestos. - (2) However, subregulation (1) does not prohibit exportation from Australia of goods, containing asbestos, that are incorporated into other goods in a way that does not constitute a risk to users until the asbestos in the goods is disturbed. - (3) For paragraphs (1)(b), (c) and (d): - (a) both: - (i) the confirmation must state that the asbestos is, or goods are, for a use mentioned in Part 2 of Schedule 1; and - (ii) the asbestos or goods must be exported on or before the date mentioned in Part 2 of Schedule 1 for that use; or - (b) the confirmation must state that the asbestos is, or goods are for research, analysis or display. - (4) For paragraph (1)(e), the Minister or authorised person may grant permission to export the asbestos or goods. - (5) For paragraphs (1)(b), (c), (d) and (e), a copy of the confirmation must be produced to a Collector.
+4A Exportation of chemicals

-4A Exportation of goods mentioned in Schedule 2 (chemicals)
+Exportation of chemicals mentioned in Schedule 2

-- (1) The exportation from Australia of a chemical mentioned in Schedule 2, or a mixture or preparation containing a chemical mentioned in Schedule 2, is prohibited unless: - (a) if the chemical is an active constituent or a chemical product as defined in the Agricultural and Veterinary Chemicals Code set out in the Schedule to the Agricultural and Veterinary Chemicals Code Act 1994: - (i) a permission to export the chemical has been granted in writing under the Agricultural and Veterinary Chemicals (Administration) Regulations 1995; and - (ii) the permission is produced to a Collector; or - (b) in any other case:
+- (1) The exportation from Australia of a chemical mentioned in Schedule 2, or a mixture or preparation containing a chemical mentioned in Schedule 2, is prohibited unless: - (a) if the chemical is an active constituent or a chemical product as defined in the Agricultural and Veterinary Chemicals Code set out in the Schedule to the Agricultural and Veterinary Chemicals Code Act 1994: - (i) a permission to export the chemical has been granted in writing under the Agricultural and Veterinary Chemicals (Administration) Regulations 1995; and - (ii) the permission is produced to a Collector; or - (b) in any other case: - (i) a permission to export the chemical has been granted in writing by the Minister or an authorised officer under this regulation; and